-The ILE Capstone course requires a high-quality paper that addresses a public health topic as a final product.
-Students self-select their topics at the beginning of the course, and each subsequent assignment works them toward the final paper: Assignments include topic selection, literature review, outline, and early drafts.
+Students have 2 options for their ILE, either they take an ILE Capstone Course, or they produce an ILE Project or Thesis.
+All students, in all concentrations and/ or dual degrees are required to complete one of these two options.
+The ILE Capstone course (including the previous Case Study Capstone course that was discontinued after Fall 2020) requires a high-quality paper that addresses a public health topic as a final product.
+Students select their own topics at the beginning of the course, and each subsequent assignment works them toward the final paper.
+Assignments include topic selection, literature review, outline, and early drafts.
 The instructor gives feedback at each stage of the process.
 The final paper is graded by the faculty course director using a rubric to assess attainment of competencies.
 All primary Program faculty teach this course on a rotating basis.